orbitalquark/textadept/docs/manual.md

     make CFLAGS="-I/usr/local/include" \
       CXXFLAGS="-I/usr/local/include -L/usr/local/lib"

-**Windows note:** the MinGW cross compiler's name prefix is assumed to be "i686-w64-mingw32-".
-If this is not the case on your system, you will have to specify your system's MinGW name prefix using the `CROSS` variable.
-For example:

-    make CROSS=i586-mingw32-msvc- win32-deps
+Also, if you want to compile with Clang, you will have to run something like:

-    make CROSS=i586-mingw32-msvc- win32
+    make CC=cc CXX=c++

 ##### Compiling using Docker

 You can use [Docker][] to build Textadept for Windows, macOS, or Linux.
 The [image][] required to do so is about 2.5GB in size.
 For example:

-    localhost$ docker pull textadept/build:v1.0
+    localhost$ docker pull ghcr.io/orbitalquark/textadept-build:v1.0
     localhost$ docker run -t -i -v /path/to/textadept:/ta -w /ta/src \
-      textadept/build:v1.0
+      ghcr.io/orbitalquark/textadept-build:v1.0
     container# make deps
     container# make
     container# exit